How to Know When You’re Ready for a Facelift Surgery

 You’re Emotionally Prepared to Change Your Facial Appearance

-The typical facelift lasts around 7-10 years, so the most ideal plan is to get a facelift in your mid-40s to early-50s, then have a sort of ‘refresher’ secondary facelift when you’re in your 60s.
+The typical facelift lasts around 7-10 years, so the ideal plan is to get a facelift in your mid-40s to early-50s, then have a sort of ‘refresher’ secondary facelift when you’re in your 60s.

 While some people like the look as it flatters their cheekbones or jawline, you might feel like it makes you look gaunt or older than you’d like.